 Vermont for all projects through the 15-(1 to 4) series.

-Maine will be the lead state in 2018.
+Maine is the lead state beginning in 2018.

 The NETC operates under the governance of the Policy Committee which consists of the Chief Administrative Officials from the six state transportation agencies.
 The Policy Committee selects a Chairperson.
 FHWA designates an Ex-officio member.
 The primary functions of the Policy Committee are to globally define the research, development and implementation needs to be addressed by NETC; approve the annual program developed in conjunction with the Advisory and Technical Committees; and, acquire/provide funding to carry out the program.